-It was decided to expand the scope of activities of the Nomination and Remuneration Committee stated in the Prospectus, to include Governance.
-The Committee has an advisory role and its mission is to assist the Board in performing its powers related to nomination and remuneration matters.
+Following listing, it was decided to expand the scope of activities of the Nomination and Remuneration Committee stated in the Prospectus, to include Governance.
+The Committee has an advisory role, and its mission is to assist the Board in performing its powers related to nomination and remuneration matters.

-The Nomination, Remuneration and Governance Committee of the Company has the powers and responsibilities for the carrying out of the duties set forth in the BVB Corporate Governance Code, and regulations, terms of reference, policies,
+The Nomination, Remuneration and Governance Committee of the Company has the powers and responsibilities for the carrying out of the duties set forth in the BVB Corporate Governance Code, and regulations, terms of reference, policies, resolutions, rules and other by-laws, internal documents of the Company and the Internal Regulation of the Nomination and Remuneration Committee.